28 January 2020

 - Today, companies are really interested in developers who can cover the entire technology stack – so-called full-stack developers.
-But nobody can possibly be great in everything.
+But nobody can possibly be great at everything.
 So what does it really mean to be a full-stack dev? ”A full-stack developer is someone who mastered one field and is proficient in others,” believes Adam.

-- Even if your company doesn’t offer a bootcamp, try to find a way to study a production-like environment not only to learn more about the technology in practice, but to study the best practices of your prospective team.
+- Even if your company doesn’t offer a bootcamp, try to find a way to study a production-like environment not only to learn more about the technology in practice but to study the best practices of your prospective team.

 - Learn from those more experienced than you.
 Finding a good mentor makes all the difference and gives you a lot of confidence as you make your first steps.

 Just to recap the most important points, here are the key guidelines for both the company and the developer interested in reskilling.

 - Companies stand to gain a lot from reskilling.
 However, at the very least, they need to take interest in the subject to some extent, as to not lose the devs that are interested in changing their technology stack.